- Oops!Something went wrong.Please try again later.

 Fits with: Raptors, Knicks, Pistons, Suns, Hawks

 For the first time since 2012, Dragic returned to a bench role, prior to opening games during the restart.
 The change rejuvenated him.
 He stayed healthy and his numbers are up across the board.
 Dragic is still a crafty scorer off the dribble and can knock down spot-up shots as well.
 Defensively, Dragic works well in a scheme where he can gamble for the occasional steal with bigs behind him to provide protection.
 With Miami having cap space this summer, but bigger hopes for the 2021 offseason, Dragic could cash in on a big one-year deal for what is likely his last big NBA payday.

 3. Mike Conley (player option)

 Conley has a player option for $34.5 million.
-His fit with Utah has been a little bumpy, but he’s not opting out of that much money.
-Beyond that, just as the season was suspended, it looked like Conley was figuring things out with the Jazz.
-Utah will hope that carries over to next season.
+His fit with Utah was a little bumpy, but he’s not opting out of that much money.
+Beyond that, Conley figured things out late in his first year with the Jazz Utah will hope that carries over to next season.

 Fits with: Jazz

 4. De’Anthony Melton (restricted)

 You have to do some projecting here.
 Melton had a rough rookie season on a terrible Suns team in 2018-19.
 This year on a surprisingly good Grizzlies team, Melton mostly came off the bench but looked a lot better.
 He’s got a solid all-around offensive game, and has been a competitive defender.
 Given Memphis has Ja Morant and Tyus Jones locked in a point guard for the next few years, a decently sized offer sheet could steal Melton away.